Lag Operator SSMs: A Geometric Framework for Structured State Space Modeling: CONTINUOUS-TIME ORIGINS OF STRUCTURED SSMS

-The theoretical underpinnings of modern SSMs like Mamba trace back to the Legendre Memory Unit (LMU) \cite{Voelker2019-ir, Voelker2018-be}, which sought to approximate a continuous-time delay line $u(t-\theta)$.
+The theoretical underpinnings of structured SSMs like Mamba trace back to the Legendre Memory Unit (LMU) \citep{Voelker2019-ir, Voelker2018-be}, which sought to enable continuous memory storage by approximating a continuous-time delay line $u(t-\theta)$ for a given input signal $u(t)$.
 Since the delay operator's transfer function in the Laplace domain, $e^{-\theta s}$, is irrational, it cannot be directly realized by a finite-dimensional state-space system.
 The LMU's key insight was to first approximate this function with a rational Padé approximant, which can then be converted into a state-space form.
 The resulting dynamical system's state matrices are intrinsically linked to the recurrence relations of Legendre polynomials, establishing them as a natural basis for approximating signal history.

-The HiPPO framework \cite{Gu2020-de} generalized this approach by formalizing the online compression of a signal's history into a set of orthogonal polynomial coefficients, effectively solving the problem in reverse, by first approximating the signal and then constructing a dynamic model.
+The HiPPO framework \citep{Gu2020-de} generalized this approach by formalizing the online compression of a signal's history into a set of orthogonal polynomial coefficients, effectively solving the problem in reverse, by first approximating the signal and then constructing a dynamic model.

 Under the HiPPO framework, the LMU is considered a special case referred to as HiPPO-LegT (Legendre Truncated).
 A key variant, HiPPO-LegS (Legendre Scaled), uses a time-varying measure $\mu(t,s) = 1/t$ to weight the inner product integral used for projecting the signal onto an orthogonal basis.
 This measure is defined on the interval $[0,t]$ and ensures that the total weight remains constant as time evolves: the projection coefficients are given by